1. Ḥaḍ°rat Sul°ṭān Bāhū (AS)

 Ssalāmu ʿalay°kum!
 (Arabic, سَّلَامُ عَلَيْكُم!
 [MP3], “peace be upon you!”)
 Before beginning this brief exposition, I feel duly inspired to offer earnest and heartfelt apologies for any possible mispronunciations, on my part, throughout the entire essay.
 My weaknesses, in this area and in many others others, are acutely abundant to the reader.
 Nevertheless, I will, as best I can, attempt to set them aside and proceed to the subject at hand.
 Similar views to the ones presented in the following diagram have been considered more or less cogently within The Institute for Dialectical metaRealism, The Unicentric Paradigm, and Echoes of Cosmic Unity:

 Populism, whether on the left or the neofascist right, is highly dangerous.
 Left–wing populism, as an opponent of critical theory, is hostile toward political correctness, African American socialist intersectionality, Black Lives Matter, and Antifa (even as tactics, not strategies).
 Critical thinking and the long–term success of legitimate left revolutionary movements are threatened.
-Moreover, such anti–intellectual, faux left populism thrives on categorical—either–or and good–bad—statements.
+Moreover, an anti–intellectual, pseudo–left populism thrives on categorical—either–or and good–bad—statements.
 All critical theorists should be aware of the cancerous growth of leftist populism in certain dark recesses of the Internet and be willing to confront it.
-This phenomenon might present the most dangerous challenge to the Left since McCarthyism.
+A spurious leftism might present the most dangerous challenge to the Left since McCarthyism.

 Anecdotally, I and my academic colleagues are often treated like trash by left–wing populists.
 I searched inside myself for any culpability in the anti–intellectualism on NationStates.
 Then I looked around and could find no other academics.
 Initially, I was kicked out of a NationStates “region” after standing up to a moderator who verbally abused me.
 Later, in the Left–Wing Discussion Thread III, I became the target of vicious attacks for simply self–identifying as an academic Marxist and for discussing critical social theory.
 I have repeatedly stated that I elevate left refoundation and left regroupment over allegiance to my own tendency.
 That fact notwithstanding, I was oddly accused of being a rigid Luxemburgist and an elitist.